snagle28/Computer-Screeen/README.md

 3. How to integrate art, design, and programmng to customize Unity UI (especially with buttons).
 4. How to use Unity shader graphs.

-Lead Artist and Graphic Designer: Loezee Liu
-Lead Programmer: Sally Nagle

-We collaborated on all of the narrative, level, and puzzle design.